legendaren-arc/sql-projects/impact-analysis-of-goodthought-ngo/README.md

 - Assessed changes in assignment volume and funding over the years.
 - Explored time-series trends using `EXTRACT(YEAR FROM donation_date)`.

-## 🛠️ Tools Used
+## Tools Used

 - **SQL**: PostgreSQL flavor for all queries.
-- **Jupyter Notebook**: Used as the working environment for query design, results interpretation, and markdown documentation.
+- **DataLab from DataCamp**: Used as the working environment for query design, results interpretation, and markdown documentation.
-- **Pandas & Matplotlib** *(Optional in further extensions)*: For advanced analysis and data visualization.

 ## 📌 Key Insights